jankuca/flowon/README.md

 ### Layouts

 Every view can be encapsulated in a layout.
-Layout can be disabled by setting the `Controller#_layout_path` property to `undefined`.
+Layout can be disabled by passing `null` as the argument to the `Controller#template.setLayout` method.

 Layout template files are stored in the same directory as regular view files, but prefixed with `@`.
 For instance, the full path of an HTML layout for the `admin` namespace is `app_dir/templates/admin/@layout.html.ejs`.